ics-software-engineering/play-example-continuous-integration/README.md

 <img src="https://raw.github.com/ics-software-engineering/play-example-continuous-integration/master/images/github-ssh-clone-url.png"/>

 Click the clipboard button to copy the URL.
-Now go to your CloudBees Jenkins job for play-example-continuous-integration, click on "Configure", and scroll down to the
-to the source code management section.
+Now go to your CloudBees Jenkins job for play-example-continuous-integration, click on "Configure", and scroll down to the source code management section.
 You should see something like the following:

 <img src="https://raw.github.com/ics-software-engineering/play-example-continuous-integration/master/images/jenkins-source-code-management-1.png"/>